This winter, limited edition gift boxes are available to take your gift for your loved ones to the next level.

 Our pick for this seasonal gift box is the classic paisley pattern filled with so much vitality represented by flowers, leaves, vines, seeds and protozoa.
 Graphically expressing these energetic motifs, we have created a powerful design perfect for the cold season.

 As much as paisley is a popular pattern that can now be seen in a variety of textiles such as bandanas, scarves, and home decorations in our everyday life, you may not have been aware of its origins.
-So let's dig into the world of paisley, its history and meaning behind and you will come to understand why we are so fascinated by it.

 The paisley pattern is a design using a drop-shaped motif with its tip curved to one side.
 About 200 years ago, paisley shawls became popular among noble women in Europe.
 These were cashmere shawls made from dyed yarn of cashmere goats that grew in the Kashmir region of northwestern India and were woven and embroidered with the pattern.
 They are said to have become popular when Akbar, the great emperor of northern India, gave them as gifts to foreign countries.
 These paisley shawls can be spotted in almost any portraits of women of higher ranks painted during this era.
 They enjoyed pairing simple dresses with the oriental paisley pattern to make it look more fun and playful, which became a "thing“ back then.